ocaml/opam/doc/pages/Manual.md

   expected final state for `pre-session`, and to the actually reached state for `post-session`.
     - `installed`: all installed packages with versions.
-    - `new`: all packages or versions that are geting installed but wheren't present before the session.
+    - `new`: all packages or versions that are getting installed but weren't present before the session.
     - `removed`: all packages or versions that were installed before, but no longer after the session.
 Note that an upgrade of `foo.0.1` to `foo.0.2` is considered